top of page

-Our Rats Have Tested Negative for dangerous Zoonotic Viruses!
+Our Rats Have Tested Negative for dangerous Zoonotic Viruses, but are not RBF-free.

 Zoonotic Diseases